-Art History graduate programs focus on the study of the historical development and progression of all things related to art and its impact on society and the world.
+Art History graduate programs in Ontariofocus on the study of the historical development and progression of all things related to art and its impact on society and the world.
 Completing a master’s degree in art history may enable students to study the history of art and its development.
 Students may spend two or more years in a master’s degree program like this.
 For those who wish to work in the art industry in any capacity, this high level of education may be desirable or required based on the position itself.

-What Does a Master’s Degree in Art History Include?
+What Does a Master’s Degree in Art History Include? in Ontario

 Many students complete a bachelor’s degree in an art-related field before studying in this field.
 That means many students may have a solid foundation of art related topics.
 The master’s degree often enables students to pursue a more intricate study of these areas or other areas that interest them.
 This master’s programs typically focus on the study of historical development as well as progression of art in a wide range of contexts.
 This typically includes studying how art impacts the world and society as a whole.

 What Are The Prerequisites for this Program?

 This varies from one school to the next, but many art master’s degree programs may require a student to have a master’s degree in art studies.
 Some schools may also require a minimum score on the GRE.
 Some could require research papers written on related topics.
 Those who completed a Bachelor of Arts Degree in art history or a related humanities field may wish to submit that to the school as well.

 What Does a Student Do with a Master’s Degree in Art History? in Ontario

 Some students complete their studies in art history to teach it at college and universities.
 Others are fascinated by the history of art and simply enjoy it.
 It may be possible to obtain a degree like this to work in museums.
 Some use their education to help them work in or establish their own gallery.
 They may work as curators in the industry.
 Others may dive into the fine arts to complete their own work.